dakom/sodium-typescript-playground/README.md

 Overall it's a win - the lesson learned is more about how to use each tool for the job rather than abandoning one for the other.

+More related info and discoveries are in the "Architecture" section of the [Learning notes](Notes.md)

 ----

 # TODO